ROBOTIS-GIT/emanual/_includes/en/dxl/y/control_table_6_firmware_version.md

-The firmware version installed on your DYNAMIXEL.
+The firmware version installed on the DYNAMIXEL.